-26 Measured in weight, as an annual average.
+22 Measured in weight, as an annual average.

-- 27 All buses require a Zero Emission Bus (ZEB) certification. - 28 Vessels designed and equipped for performing passenger transport, on sea or coastal waters, whether scheduled or not.
+23 All buses require a Zero Emission Bus (ZEB) certification.

+24 Vessels designed and equipped for performing passenger transport, on sea or coastal waters, whether scheduled or not.
 This includes operation of ferries, water taxis and excursions, cruise or sightseeing boats.

-Sub-theme Description of Activities and Criteria Exclusions SDG Alignment Clean transportation co ontinued Infrastructure Infrastructure for personal mobility and cycle logistics (e.g. footpaths and bike paths).
-Infrastructure dedicated to the operation of vehicles with zero tailpipe CO2 emissions: e.g., electric charging points and hydrogen fuelling stations.
-Infrastructure used for the transportation or storage of fossil fuels Development and improvement of transport links to airports.
-New construction and existing road infrastructure retrofits, including roads, road bridges and parking facilities.
-SDG 9 Industry, innovation and infrastructure Freight Transport Development, sale, leasing, operation and upgrade of low carbon transportation for freight, which includes: Rail freight: Trains and wagons with zero direct (tailpipe) CO2 emissions; or Trains and wagons with zero direct (tailpipe) CO2 emission when operated on a track with the necessary infrastructure, but use a conventional engine where such infrastructure is not available (bi-mode).
-Road freight: Vehicles with zero direct (tailpipe) CO2 emissions; or Low-emission29 heavy duty vehicles30 where it is not technologically and economically feasible to comply with zero direct (tailpipe) CO2 emissions.
-Efficiency improvements involving conventional fossil fuel combustion engines.
-Vehicles dedicated to transportation of fossil fuels.
-SDG 9 Industry, innovation and infrastructure SDG 11 Sustainable cities and communities
+Sub-theme Description of Activities and Criteria Exclusions SDG Alignment Clean transportation continued • Infrastructure for personal mobility and cycle logistics (e.g. footpaths and bike paths) Infrastructure • Infrastructure used for the transportation or storage of fossil fuel 9 INDESTRE BOUNANT AND MERSTRUCTI • Development and improvement of transport links to airports • Infrastructure dedicated to the operation of vehicles with zero tailpipe CO2 emissions: e.g. electric charging points and hydrogen fuelling stations or biogas which meets Renewable Transport Fuel SDG 9 • New construction and existing road infrastructure retrofits, Obligation (RTFO) or Renewable Energy Directive (RED) Industry, including roads, road bridges and parking facilities innovation and infrastructure SDG 11 Sustainable cities and communities Freight Transport Development, sale, leasing, operation and upgrade of low carbon transportation for freight, which includes: Efficiency improvements involving conventional fossil fuel 9 INDESTRUMENT combustion engines Rail freight: • Vehicles dedicated to transportation of fossil fuel SDG 9 • Trains and wagons with zero direct (tailpipe) CO2 emissions infrastructure, but use a conventional engine where such infrastructure is not available (bi-mode)

+- Road freight: - Vehicles with zero direct (tailpipe) CO2 emissions - Low-emission25 heavy duty vehicles26 where it is not technologically and economically feasible to comply with zero direct (tailpipe) CO_2 emissions